web-widget/vue-adapter/README.md

 ## Options

-All options are passed to vue-adapter via the `opts` parameter when calling `createAdapter(opts)`.
+All options are passed to web-widget-vue via the `opts` parameter when calling `createAdapter(opts)`.
 The following options are available:

 - `Vue`: (required) The main Vue object, which is generally either exposed onto the window or is available via `require('vue')` `import Vue from 'vue'`.
 - `vueOptions`: (required) An object or async function which will be used to instantiate your Vue.js application. `vueOptions` will pass directly through to `new Vue(vueOptions)`.
 Note that if you do not provide an `el` to vueOptions, that a div will be created and appended to the DOM as a default container for your Vue application.
 When `vueOptions` is an async function, it receives the Web Widget application props as an argument.
 - `loadRootComponent`: (optional and replaces `vueOptions.render`) A promise that resolves with your root component.
 This is useful for lazy loading.
 - `handleInstance`: (optional) A method can be used to handle Vue instance.
 Vue 3 brings [new instance API](https://v3.vuejs.org/guide/migration/global-api.html#a-new-global-api-createapp), and you can access *the app instance* from this, like `handleInstance: (app, props) => app.use(router)`.
 For Vue 2 users, a [Vue instance](https://vuejs.org/v2/guide/instance.html) can be accessed.
 The `handleInstance(app, props)` function receives the instance as its first argument, and Web Widget application props as its second argument.
-If handleInstance returns a promise, vue-adapter will wait to resolve the app / parcel's `mount` lifecycle until the handleInstance promise resolves.
+If handleInstance returns a promise, web-widget-vue will wait to resolve the app / parcel's `mount` lifecycle until the handleInstance promise resolves.

 To configure which dom element the Web Widget application is mounted to, use [vueOptions.el](https://vuejs.org/v2/api/#el):